 What is the cost of Medicare Part A?

 Medicare Part A pays most of the cost for hospital stays lasting up to 60 days.
-But if you have a very long stay, you can expect to pay a large share of the cost.
+But if you have a very long stay, you may pay a large share of the cost.
 You will pay a deductible for each benefit period and a daily co-payment after day 60 of each benefit period in the hospital.
 If you are in the hospital longer than 90 days in a benefit period, you may pay even more.

 Part A is premium free if you or your spouse worked and paid Medicare taxes for at least 10 years.
 There are no limits on your out-of-pocket spending with Part A. Your expenses could be substantial if you have a chronic condition or serious illness.